 It’s that time of year.
 No, not Miller Time, it’s Stollen Time!
 And the best place for stollen is Dresden, Germany.
-Get inline at the Backerei & Konditorei (bakery & pastry); but don't worry if you can’t make it to Germany for the festival on December 3rd.
+Avaiable at the Backerei & Konditorei (bakery & pastry); but don't worry if you didn't make it to Germany for the festival on Nov 29th.
 Enjoy with a good mug of coffee.

 The history of the Stollen Festival dates back to the beginning of the 18th century.
 In 1730, Friedrich August I., better known as August the Strong, Elector of Saxony and King of Poland arranged a legendary amusement festivity in the framework of a camp known as Zeithainer Lustlager (or Zeithainer Lager).
 Even today, it is still the epitome of the baroque way of life because of its luxury and splendour.
 This festivity is the historical model for today's Stollen Festivals.